Masculinity isn’t just a state of being. It’s an art form.

 In the UK alone, Movember 2019 raised £12.8 million to highlight men’s health, and to push things forward in solving men’s health problems, both mental and physical.
 This year, charities could achieve even more for men’s health – and that’s something sorely needed after the events of 2020.

 It’s about taking pride in our achievement; our masculinity.
-And joining a noble cause to help other men.
+And joining a noble cause to help other men - Movember.

 GROWING AND MAINTAINING A WORLD-CLASS MOVEMBER MOUSTACHE

 A world-class Movember moustache requires the nourishing properties of a world-class beard oil.
-Non-greasy and infused with Vitamin E, our luxury beard oil not only softens and moisturises both skin and facial hair, but also helps to stimulate hair growth – maximising your moustache and allowing it to grow at its healthy best.
+Non-greasy and infused with Vitamin E, our luxury beard oil not only softens and moisturises both skin and facial hair, but also helps to stimulate hair growth – maximising your moustache and allowing it to grow at its healthy best for Movember and beyond.